constance012/constance012/README.md

-19+ | currently university | self-taught game dev.
+20+ | currently university | self-taught game dev, virtual photographer.

 <!---
 constance012/constance012 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.